ggab13/rock-paper-scissors/README.md

 ```sh
  cd rock-paper-scissors
  ```
-3. - Open the index.html file in your web browser to view the Google homepage clone.
+3. - Open the index.html file in your web browser to play the game.